Halium/docs/porting/index.md

 ```
 mkdir halium && cd halium
 ```

+This directory will be called BUILDDIR in the remaining part of the guide, when necessary, to avoid confusion.

 If the target device has Android 7.1 or LineageOS 14.1 support, it's recommended to select `halium-7.1`:
 ```